Income-eligible residents living in Sacramento can now apply for free digital resources including computers, internet and digital training.

 Eligible households can receive a year of free internet access either through Comcast Digital Essential Services’ broadband or through an AT&T hotspot.

 Learn more and apply at YourLocalUnitedWay.org/Digital or call 211.

-Sacramentans in need of internet access can use the Sacramento Public Library’s free mobile Wi-Fi hotspot program and access free Wi-Fi at 27 public city parks.
+Sacramentans in need of internet access can use the Sacramento Public Library’s free mobile Wi-Fi hotspot check-out program and access free Wi-Fi at 27 public city parks.